Vehicle title

 In the United States, the certificate of title for a vehicle (also known as a car title, automobile title, or pink slip) is a legal form, establishing a person or business as the legal owner of a vehicle.
 Vehicle titles in the U.S. are commonly issued by the Secretary of State in the state the vehicle was purchased by the Department of Motor Vehicles (DMV).

+United States

 Each state in the US has its own distinct process for the Certificate of Title.
 When filling out the title during a vehicle transaction, the rules in one state do not always apply to a different state.
 For example, most states do not require a notary when filling out the title, while other states in the U.S.A. make this mandatory for most parties when buying or selling a vehicle.

 Some states have different versions of the same title.

 The certificate of title normally specifies (in most states & versions):